dapo4u/encryption-and-decryption-of-files-/README.md

 APP TO WORK(OTHER WISE THE APP WILL NOT WORK).
 THE MODULES ARE CRYPTOGRAPHY ,TKINTER ,AND OTHER DEPENDENCIES THAT ARE NEEDED

-# STEP3: CREATE A FOLDER ON YOUR PC WITH THE NAME -ENCRYPT,THIS IS THE NAME I CALLED THE APP
+# STEP3: CREATE A FOLDER ON YOUR PC USING YOUR CMD COMMAND LINE.

+# OPEN YOUR CMD.
+TYPE, mkdir encrypt

-# STEP4 :OPEN THE FOLDER WITH A VSCODE TEXT EDITOR ,CREATE A PYTHON FILE WITH THE "main.py"
+# STEP4 :OPEN THEABOVE  CREATED FOLDER WHICH IS encrypt  WITH A VSCODE TEXT EDITOR ,CREATE A PYTHON FILE WITH THE "main.py"
-THERE IS A FILE ATTACHED TO THE THIS REPOSITORY ABOVE CALLED "main.py".
+# THERE IS A FILE ATTACHED TO  THIS REPOSITORY ABOVE CALLED "main.py".

-OPEN THE FILE ,COPY THE CODE AND PASTE IN THE PYTHON FILE WITH THE NAME main.py
+# OPEN THE FILE ,COPY THE CODE AND PASTE THE CODE IN THE PYTHON FILE WITH THE NAME main.py

-THAT YOU CREATED USING THE VSCODE.
+# THAT YOU CREATED USING THE VSCODE.

 # SAVE THE FILE WITH CONTROL PLUS S COMMAND ON THE VSCODE EDITOR.